fr1ll/pointgrid/README.md

-# Note: This repository has been archived
+# Note: This repository is a minimal fork from Douglas Duhaime's retired repo
-This project was developed under a previous phase of the Yale Digital Humanities Lab.
-Now a part of Yale Library’s Computational Methods and Data department, the Lab no longer includes this project in its scope of work.
-As such, it will receive no further updates.

 # Pointgrid